Incubaid/arakoon/doc/design/rolling-checksums.rst

 Nodes that need to do a catchup will do this as usual.
 The first received values will have checksum None, and are written to the tlogs in the old format, until all values from before the upgrade are synced.
 All values that are created after the upgrade will get a checksum.
 The checksum of the first value is a normal checksum (not depending on previous values), and all following checksums are rolling.

-New and old nodes can not and will not communicate.
+New and old nodes can not and will not communicate (they have a different magic).
 If the nodes are restarted one by one, the old nodes will keep going as long as possible, while the new nodes can't make progress because they don't have a majority.
 When the critical point is reached, the new nodes will do a catchup and take over.